-Highlights of the tour: The Valley of Roses and its century-old annual festival; a kaleidoscope of folklore and traditions; Rila Monastery (a UNESCO Site); Sofia; Plovdiv, the oldest continually-inhabited city in Europe; the Black Sea Coast with Nesebur (UNESCO Town); St. Anastasia Island and the town of Apollo; Sozopol; the Arbanassi Museum Village (including a visit of with a local family for lunch); the medieval fortress of Veliko Turnovo; and the legends of emperors, crusaders and kingdoms…
+Highlights of the tour: The Valley of Roses and its century-old annual festival, Festival of Roses; a kaleidoscope of folklore and traditions; Rila Monastery (a UNESCO Site); Sofia; Plovdiv, the oldest continually-inhabited city in Europe; the Black Sea Coast with Nesebur (UNESCO Town); St. Anastasia Island and the town of Apollo; Sozopol; the Arbanassi Museum Village (including a visit of with a local family for lunch); the medieval fortress of Veliko Turnovo; and the legends of emperors, crusaders and kingdoms…

 Some say, that to visit Bulgaria and not go to the Valley of Roses is like going to Egypt and not seeing the pyramids.
 For a period of 330 years Bulgaria has won recognition as the country of roses, and the rose flower has rightfully become one of its symbols.
 Statistics show that once about 75% of the world’s rose oil was produced in Bulgaria.
 Today a kilo costs almost two kilos of gold on the world markets.